 Be aware that the buses can be really crowded and could be difficult to use them if it is your first time on the city.

 In order to make this service better and avoid scams, the airport has a relationship with three Cab operators:

-- Meru Cabs: located at T3 International arrivals
+- Meru Cabs: located at Terminal 3 International arrivals

-- Mega Cabs: located at T3 international arrivals
+- Mega Cabs: located at Terminal 3 International arrivals

-- Easy cabs: located at T1C Domestic Arrival Terminal
+- Easy cabs: located at Terminal 1C Domestic Arrival Terminal